Atlas-Dev-0/BUPC_LMS/README.md

 # BUPC LibMS | Library Management System
-Library Management System is a basic C++ program taht was created by Computer Engineering Students at Bicol University Polangui Campus for a project in Data Structure and Algorithm Subject.
+Library Management System is a basic C++ program that was created by Computer Engineering Students at Bicol University Polangui Campus for a project in Data Structure and Algorithm Subject.
 It is a basic Library Managing Console Program that lets you add a borrowed book and list it inside its database.

 ***Features:***
  - Add Students that Borrowed Books